dkackman/FakeHttp/README.md

-# MockHttp
+# FakeHttp

 [Nuget Package](https://www.nuget.org/packages/Dkackman.MockHttp/)

-A library for mocking http Rest client communication using System.Net.Http.
+A library for faking http Rest client communication using System.Net.Http.

 Allows for writing unit tests to handle http response scenarios from a RESTful service, without needing access to the network or service at test execution time.
 Responses are stored statically on the local file system in a directory strucutre that can mapped onto a specific rest endpoint, set of query parameters and http verb.